Crystalwarrior/KFO-Server/README.md

     - Lists all the clients opened by a target and the areas they are in.
 * **noteworthy**
    - Changes the noteworthy status of the area.
+* **nsd** "time"
+    - Starts an NSD part of your current trial with all players in the area part of your trial, making you leader of the NSD.
+    - The NSD will have a given time limit in seconds, or 300 seconds time limit if not given a time.
+* **nsd_accept**
+    - Accepts a break from a player who shot a bullet during looping or recording mode for the NSD you lead, restoring 0.5 influence and ending the NSD.
+* **nsd_add** "ID/char name/edited-to character/showname/OOC name"
+    - Adds a player part of your current trial to your NSD.
+* **nsd_end**
+    - Ends an NSD you lead.
+* **nsd_lead**
+    - Makes you a leader of your NSD.
+* **nsd_loop**
+    - Sets the NSD you lead to be in looping mode: messages saved during recording mode will be played Danganronpa style one after the other until a bullet is shot or all messages are seen.
+* **nsd_kick** "ID/char name/edited-to character/showname/OOC name"
+    - Kicks a player off the NSD you lead.
+* **nsd_pause**
+    - Pauses the NSD you lead, putting it in intermission mode.
+* **nsd_reject**
+    - Rejects a break from a player who shot a bullet during looping or recording mode for the NSD you lead, draining 1 influence from them.
+    - The NSD will not end or resume automatically, you will be prompted to decide what to do.
+* **nsd_resume**
+    - Sets the NSD you lead to be in the mode prior to intermission mode: if it was recording mode, previously recorded messages will be saved and future messages will be saved on top of the older ones; if it was looping, messages will be played from the first one.
 * **party_disband** "party ID"
     - Disbands a party.
 * **party_join** "party ID"